wireservice/csvkit/docs/scripts/csvsql.rst

                            The minimum length of text columns.
      --col-len-multiplier COL_LEN_MULTIPLIER
-                           Multiply the maximum column length by this multiplier to accomodate larger values in later runs.
+                           Multiply the maximum column length by this multiplier to accommodate larger values in later runs.

 See also: :doc:`../common_arguments`.